Physical Spirituality

 Ignorance of Constraint

-Our behaviours in activities that are constrained often lie well within the boundaries of their constraints.
+Our behaviours in activities that are constrained often lie well within the boundaries of those constraints.
 Being sublimate to their constraints, these behaviours never challenge their constraints so we do not realize they are constrained.
 We freely enjoy their apparent connectivity oblivious of the fact that it is bounded.
 For example, very young children of different social strata may happily play together - until they are sent to different schools in line with their parents' social expectations.

-It is probable that much of our everyday connective activity is sublimate, and we blithely proceed in it without raising the ire of our Planetary Deity.
+It is probable that much of our everyday subconscious connective activity is sublimate, and we blithely proceed in it without raising the ire of our Planetary Deity.

 Sublimation and Resonance